aws/s2n-tls/docs/USAGE-GUIDE.md

 #### Closing the connection for writes

 TLS1.3 supports closing the write side of a TLS connection while leaving the read side unaffected.
+This indicates "end-of-data" to the peer without preventing future reads.
 This feature is usually referred to as "half-close".

 s2n-tls offers the `s2n_shutdown_write()` method to close the write side of a connection.
-Unlike `s2n_shutdown()`, it does not wait for the peer to respond with a close_notify alert.
+Unlike `s2n_shutdown()`, it does not wait for the peer to respond with a close_notify alert and does not discard any incoming application data.
+An application can continue to call `s2n_recv()` after a call to `s2n_shutdown_write()`.

 `s2n_shutdown_write()` may still be called for earlier TLS versions, but most TLS implementations will react by immediately discarding any pending writes and